0psdev/demo02/README.md

    VSPHERE_JDPASS = doamin password to joint account

-2. mail.tf -> This file is include all configuration that need to deploy virtual machine.
+2. <a href="https://github.com/0psdev/demo02/blob/main/main.tf" target="_blank">main.tf</a> -> This file is include all configuration that need to deploy virtual machine.

-3. jenkinsfile -> This file is step to run CI/CD in jenkins.
+3. <a href="https://github.com/0psdev/demo02/blob/main/Jenkinsfile" target="_blank">jenkinsfile</a> -> This file is step to run CI/CD in jenkins.